 438 – ‘Invalid Identity Header’ – this occurs if the signature validation fails

 426 – ‘Use Identity Header’ is not recommended for SHAKEN until a point where all calls on the VoIP network are mandated either by local or global policy to be signed.

+403 – ‘Stale Date’ – sent when the verification service receives a request with a Date header field value that is older than the local policy for freshness permits.

 Two options are being discussed for how to handle these errors: